 Can a creditor put a lien on my property?

 Yes, a creditor can put a lien on your real estate if you do not repay your debt.
 Of course, you must be a property owner.
-However, before they can obtain a lien, the creditor must get a judgment against you.
-This means they must go to court.
-The judge must rule that you owe money and the creditor has the right to collect it from you.
+However, before they can obtain a lien, the creditor must get a court judgment against you.
+This means they must go to court and sue you.
+The judge must rule that you owe money, which means the creditor has won in court and has the right to collect it from you.
 At this point, the creditor can put a lien on your home or other assets.
+You will be notified if the lien is registered.

 Can the CRA put a lien on my home?